sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 }
 ```

-This build defines a version string which appends the scala version if
+This build defines a version string which appends the Scala version if
-the current scala version is not the in the `2.10.x` series.
+the current Scala version is not the in the `2.10.x` series.
 Now, when
 issuing a release we want to lock down the version.
 Most tools assume
-this can happen by writing a `version.sbt` file. `version.sbt` :
+this can happen by writing a `version.sbt` file. `version.sbt`:

 ```scala
 version := "1.0.0"
 ```

 However, when we load this new build, we find that the `version` in
-`version.sbt` has been **overriden** by the one defined in
+`version.sbt` has been **overridden** by the one defined in
 `project/Build.scala` because of the order we defined for settings, so
 the new `version.sbt` file has no effect.